vseloved/rutils/docs/tutorial.md

 Hash-tables have, sadly, very rudimentary API, in the standard, despite their current ubiquity.
 I guess, at the time they were introduced, there the understanding of their universal utility hadn't been formed yet.
 So, RUTILS bridges that gap.

-Alongside the eader support, provided by the readtable, literal syntax is also supported by the printer with `print-hash-table`/`print-ht`.
+Alongside the reader support, provided by the readtable, literal syntax is also supported by the printer with `print-hash-table`/`print-ht`.
 Besides, there's also a way to plug into normal printing, with `toggle-print-hash-table`:

 ```
 RTL-USER> #h(:foo 42)